UiL-OTS-labs/ZEP2-headturn-preference-BOILERPLATE/README.md

 pseudorandomized such that there are never more than two of novel-type items (NOVEL) or familiar-type items (FAMIL) that appear in sequence.

 Generate output in comma-separated files by running `zepdb2extract`.

-Output familiarization phase:
-*   *Table 1*: looking time, not looking time, number of look aways (summary).
-*   *Table 2*: individual looking and no-looking epochs without stimuli details.
+See the usage description on how to use zepdb2exact (`zepdb2extract -h`).

-Output test phase:
+Output tables:
 *   *Table 1*: stimuli details, looking time, not looking time, number of look aways (summary).
 *   *Table 2*: looking/no-looking epochs per trial including stimuli details and duration.

-## Preview Experiment
-Included in this repository is a preview video of a single run of the experiment.

-## About Zep
+## About Zep (2.0)
 For information on running the experiment and extracting the experiment results please go the Zep website at <http://www.beexy.nl/zep> and check out the documentation section.
 There you'll also find explanations and